deltachat/deltachat-pages/en/community_standards.md

 ## Reporting and Responses

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting select project maintainers, currently Nami and Xenia (XXX add e-mail addresses?).
+If you experience or witness abusive, harassing, or otherwise unacceptable behavior you can talk to select project maintainers, currently [Nami](mailto:missytake@systemli.org) and [Xenia](ksenia@transcyberian.org).
-They will review reports and involve other maintainers as appropriate, resulting in a response that is deemed necessary and appropriate to the circumstances.
+They will review reports and involve other maintainers as appropriate, and will respond in a way that is deemed necessary and appropriate to the circumstances, but not against your will.

 Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.
 Maintainers are themselves not exempt from being reported about and may face temporary or permanent repercussions as determined by other maintainers.

 ## Attribution